aercolino/enzymes3/readme.txt

 == Description ==

 [Nzymes](https://wordpress.org/plugins/nzymes/) is the 3rd major release of my [Enzymes](https://wordpress.org/plugins/enzymes/) plugin.
-See the [Appendix](http://andowebsit.es/blog/noteslog.com/nzymes/appendix/) of the [Manual](http://andowebsit.es/blog/noteslog.com/nzymes/) to learn why I had to change its name.
+Manual at http://andowebsit.es/blog/noteslog.com/nzymes/.

-Nzymes allows blog authors to inject static and dynamic content at exact locations.
+Nzymes allows blog authors to inject static and dynamic content at exact locations, in their posts.

 * Are you looking for some functionality?
  1. Head to http://gist.github.com and add *#nzymes* to your query.
 You'll get a list of available enzymes, with their sample injections and documentation.